Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

 Welcome messages are a seamless way to point new followers to your WeChat official account in the right direction.
 You can pre-configure different messages based on the number they enter once following.

-As you can see from the example below, UNSW’s official WeChat account’s welcome message is friendly and concise, while its menu focuses on key information and covers many of the pressing queries that users may have about the university.
+As you can see from the example below, the welcome message for UNSW’s official WeChat account is friendly and concise, while its menu focuses on key information and covers many of the pressing queries users may have about the university.

 Here are some suggestions for setting up welcome messages and menus: